pollfish/android-sdk-pollfish/README.md

 ## Documentation

-You can see a step by step guide on how to integrate Pollfish surveys at the official [Documentation page](http://www.pollfish.com/android)
+You can see a step by step guide on how to integrate at the official [Documentation page](http://www.pollfish.com/android)

 ## Pollfish Android Demo App